-Student fees of \$40.00 are due when the student receives his/her timetable.
+Student fees of \$25.00 are due when the student receives their timetable.
 If the student is unable to pay due to special circumstances, the student must see an administrator.
 Student fees assist with payment of the yearbook, lock and locker rental, student activities and student council.